Understanding Street Jokes and Their Value in Stand-Up Comedy

 Depending on the venue where a stand-up comedian is performing, certain street jokes might be potent weapons in their arsenal of comedic material.

-Now outside the comedy club market, carefully selected, edited and rehearsed street jokes can be quite useful as comedy material to break the ice for a stand-up comedy show in the corporate-type markets.
+Now, outside the comedy club market, carefully selected, edited, and rehearsed street jokes can be quite useful as comedy material to break the ice for a stand-up comedy show in corporate-type markets.

-And street jokes can also be used as a “back up“ material for new stand-up comedy material that is not working as well as it should.
+Additionally, street jokes can serve as “backup” material for new stand-up comedy routines that are not working as well as they should.

 These are the reasons that an independent lesson called Street Joke Secrets is provided with my online course.